-New York City is expected to spend approximately \$1.1 billion annually on supplemental employee benefits.
-These expenditures take the form of city contributions to numerous union administered welfare funds that supplement benefits provided by the city to employees and retirees.
+New York City is expected to spend approximately \$1.5 billion annually on supplemental employee benefits.
+These expenditures take the form of city contributions to numerous union administered welfare funds that supplement benefits provided by the city to over 618,000 employees and retirees.
 Dental care, optical care, and prescription drug coverage are examples of supplemental benefits.

-Consolidating these supplemental health and welfare benefit funds into a single fund serving all union members would yield savings from economies of scale in administration and, perhaps, enhanced bargaining power when negotiating prices for services with benefit providers and/or administrative contractors.
-Many small funds currently represent fewer than 5,000 members.
-In contrast, the 20 largest funds represent an average of nearly 23,000 members.
-Although the specific benefit packages offered to some members may change, IBO assumes no overall benefit reduction would be required because of consolidation of the funds.
+Consolidating these 60 supplemental health and welfare benefit funds into a single fund serving all union members would yield savings from economies of scale in administration and, perhaps, enhanced bargaining power when negotiating prices for services with benefit providers and/or administrative contractors.
+A majority of these funds serve fewer than 2,000 members and spend an average of 18 percent of annual revenue on administrative costs.
+In contrast, District Council 37 (DC 37), a union representing over 150,000 members with diverse job functions and benefits spends about 7 percent of its revenue on administration, Although the specific benefit packages offered to some members may change, IBO assumes no overall benefit reduction would be required because of the consolidation of the funds.

-Using data from the March 2018 Comptroller's audit of the union benefit funds, IBO estimates that fund consolidation could save about \$14 million annually.
-Our main assumption is that fund consolidation could allow annual administrative expenses for 63 welfare funds to be reduced from their current average of almost \$180 per member to \$173 per member, the average cost of administering the 20 largest funds, in 2015 dollars.
+Using data from the October 2020 Comptroller's audit of the union benefit funds, IBO estimates that fund consolidation could save about \$16 million annually.
+Our main assumption is that fund consolidation could allow annual administrative expenses for the 60 welfare funds to be reduced from their current average of almost \$158 per member to \$131 per member, the rate of administrative spending for DC 37, in 2018 dollars.
 IBO also assumes some savings from third party insurance providers through enhanced bargaining power.

-Implementing the proposed consolidation of the benefit funds would require the approval of unions through collective bargaining.
-Note that this proposal has been included among the list of options that will be considered as part of the agreement between the city's Office of Labor Relations and the Municipal Labor Coalition to find ways to reduce the cost of delivering health services to the union's membership.
+Implementing the proposed consolidation of benefit funds would require the approval of the unions through collective bargaining.
+Note that this proposal has been included among the list of options to be considered as part of the agreement between the city's Office of Labor Relations and the Municipal Labor Coalition to find ways to reduce the cost of delivering health services to the union's membership.